-This descriptive case study details the Southwestern Alaskan Pebble Mine Project to illustrate how stakeholders with divergent agendas often yield significant regional influence from an economic, environmental, and cultural perspective.
+This descriptive case study details the Alaskan Pebble Mine Project to illustrate how stakeholders with divergent agendas often yield regional influence from an economic, environmental, and cultural perspective.
 The Pebble Mine Project involves three of Alaska's four major economic drivers: fishing, mining, and tourism (with energy as the fourth).
 A group of international investors, Pebble Limited Partnership, proposed the development of an immense porphyry copper, gold, and molybdenum mine in Alaska's Bristol Bay region on the world's second-largest ore deposit of its type.
-According to some estimates, mine production could reach 82 billion pounds of copper and molybdenum and 416 million ounces of gold and silver (Northern Dynasty, 2019).
+According to estimates, mine production could reach 82B pounds of copper and molybdenum and 416M ounces of gold and silver (Northern Dynasty, 2019).
 Bristol Bay's headwaters and its tributaries also produce the world's most prolific annual multispecies salmon migration.
-The salmon fishery contributes \$1.5 billion annually to the Alaskan gross domestic product (Institute for Journalism and Natural Resources, 2019).
+The salmon fishery contributes \$1.5B annually to the Alaskan gross domestic product (Institute for Journalism and Natural Resources, 2019).
 The Pebble Limited Partnership and its supporters hailed the potential influx of tax revenue to the State and the economic development of the depressed region.
 However, Pebble Mine's opponents emphasized the potentially negative impact of significant industrial development on the Bristol Bay region's commercial fisheries, natural environment, tourism, and territorial rights to subsistence for the Indigenous Alaskans in the region.
 After more than a decade of planning, contentious debate, and contradictory regulatory rulings, Pebble Limited Partnership will cease development, having failed to demonstrate acceptable environmental impact.
-The Pebble Mine debate has been costly and polarizing but could reveal best practices and lessons learned for the future.
+The Pebble Mine debate has been costly and polarizing, but revealed lessons learned that were later successfully integrated into a comparable mining venture.

-Keywords: Bristol Bay, Pebble Mine, Pebble Limited Partnership, Southwest Alaska
+Keywords: Bristol Bay, Pebble Mine, Pebble Limited Partnership